LSLeClercq/PAReTT/README.md

 python -m parett
 ```
 -> This option will install the relevant dependencies automatically

+A pre-compiled stand-alone Windows [executable](https://doi.org/10.5281/zenodo.6653321) is also available.
 ### Main menu
 The following options are available through the main menu:
 ```